 Q: When do I put down pre-emergent this year?
 The weather has been all over the place, and I think I’ve seen forsythia blooming for a while now.
 Winter jasmine doing a decent impression of forsythia ...

-A: In most cases, herbicide application should not be considered as a first option for weed control.
-Hand weeding, hoeing and mulching are tedious but effective methods of weed control.
+In most cases, herbicide application should not be considered as a first option for weed control.
+Hand weeding, hoeing, and mulching are tedious but effective methods of weed control.
 Sometimes, ...